Double Genealogy: the Adoption Witness; Update 2, Addendum 6

 It is often difficult to prove relationships behind the 1800s.
 Therefore, our next step was to locate John Pratt in the United States.

 First though, Scotland Census 1851 gave up that Sarah had a brother, Samuel.
-He was born about 1833.² This detail led us to Samuel B Pratt, b33 Scotland and John W Pratt, b59 US CT, in US Census 1860 for New Haven, Connecticut.4 Margaret Pratt, b31 Ireland was with them, but US C60 did not give relationships; she may have been Samuel’s wife.
+He was born about 1833.² This detail led us to Samuel B Pratt, b, 1833 Scotland and John W Pratt, b.
+1859 US CT, in US Census 1860 for New Haven, Connecticut.4 Margaret Pratt, b.
+1831 Ireland, was with them, but US Census 1860 did not give relationships; she may have been Samuel’s wife.
 John W could be their son, or, possibly, an intake.

 As to Samuel “B”, it had been noticed that a Ms. Bennett, an unmarried niece from England, resided in the 1871 Partick household.
 This tidbit helped to anchor the 1860 US family with Pratt of 1851 and 1871, in Scotland.
-Similarly, fourteen year old Ellen White, born Ireland was in the 1860 US home.
+Similarly, fourteen year old Ellen White, born Ireland, was in the 1860 US home.
 She may have been related, making John’s W, for White.
 Perhaps not, who knows?
 We were encouraged to question further.

-The potential for John Pratt to be aka Kelly was kept alive by John’s possible intake status, based on no relationship statement on the US census.
+The potential for John Pratt to be aka Kelly was kept alive by John’s possible intake status in 1860, based on no relationship statement on that US census.
 As well as, being left with his Grandmother and “Aunt” Sarah Pratt.
-Sarah could have made a visit to Connecticut prior to the 1860 US Census, and be back in Scotland, for its 1861 capture.
+Sarah could have made a visit to Connecticut prior to the 1860 US Census, and been back in Scotland, for its 1861 capture.
 That is, a Kelly dalliance could have happened for Sarah.
 John Pratt could still be hiding John Kelly.

 This is what we found:

 o Samuel had immigrated in 1852, according to his US Census 1890 and was a dry goods clerk.
 4 By luck, he was still home for his US Census 1860, or, the trail would have gone cold.
-He served in the US Civil War 1861-1865.4 As noted, his family was absent from US Census 1870.
+He served in the US Civil War from 1861-1865.4 As noted, his family was absent from US Census 1870.
 He seems, also, to have lost his wife in the meanwhile.